 There’s absolutely nothing wrong with asking the chef questions.
 After all, for many people it’s part of the dining experience.

 However, there is a fine line between asking a few good questions, and monopolizing the chef’s attention by asking endless questions.

-Keep in mind that the chef has to pay attention to all of the diners, so we highly recommend being considerate both to the chef and to your fellow diners.
+Keep in mind that the chef has to pay attention to all of the diners, so be considerate both to the chef and your fellow diners.

 While eating an incredible sushi meal, it may occur to you to talk about it in relation to past sushi experiences you’ve had.

 Whether you’re name-dropping, or harmlessly discussing with your dining companions, mentioning other sushi shops’ and chefs’ names is generally considered a taboo.

 Even if the chef in front of you doesn’t understand English, chances are the name of the chef or shop will come across, and then your current chef can only imagine what kinds of comparisons you are drawing!

 A common dining etiquette taboo is wearing fragrances to a meal.

 Fragrances (even seemingly mild ones) can ruin the experience of other diners by interfering with their interaction with each dish.